GenericMappingTools/gmt/doc/rst/source/gmt.conf.rst

         doing the distance calculation.
 See also :term:`PROJ_MEAN_RADIUS`.

     **PROJ_ELLIPSOID**
-        The (case sensitive) name of the ellipsoid used for the map projections [WGS-84].
+        The name of the ellipsoid used for the map projections [WGS-84].
 Choose among:

         - *Airy*: Applies to Great Britain (1830)
         - *Airy-Ireland*: Applies to Ireland in 1965 (1830)